Menu

 • How do I get there?

-Flights typically arrive midday on Day 1 of the itinerary.
+Plan to arrive in Punta Arenas on Day 1 of the itinerary.
 We encourage you to book your flights early if possible, we will share your Guide's itinerary once booked.
 Due to contingency days, an open-ended or changeable ticket for the return flight is suggested.
-For best service and support, we recommend that you work with a knowledgeable travel agent that can assist you quickly should you need help while traveling.
+For the best service and support, we recommend that you work with a knowledgeable travel agent that can assist you quickly should you need help while traveling.

-Get to the airport early and make sure your luggage gets checked through to the correct destination.
-Also, make sure that your flight connections aren't too tight.
-Lost luggage is a pain.
-Try to keep the number of connections to a minimum when you are making travel plans and use the same airline as much as possible.
+Get to the airport early and make sure your luggage gets checked through to the correct destination to avoid delays or lost luggage.
+Make sure that your flight connections aren't too tight and try to keep the number of connections to a minimum when you are making travel plans and use the same airline as much as possible.

 • What kind of insurance do I need?